EPW varieties as moduli spaces on ordinary GM surfaces and special GM threefolds: Stability conditions, moduli spaces, and on K3 surfaces

 Moreover, the moduli space $\modulis_{\sigma}(v)$ varies with respect to the variation of the stability condition $\sigma$ in the complex manifold $\Stab(\schd)$.

-\begin{proposition}[{{\cite[Section 9]{Bri08} and \cite[Proposition 2.3]{BM14}}}] Given $v\in \Num(\schd)$, then there exists a locally finite set of walls (real codimension one submanifolds with boundary) in the complex manifold $\Stab(\schd)$, depending only on $v$, such that: \begin{itemize} \item The sets of $\sigma$-semistable and $\sigma$-stable objects of class $v$ remain unchanged for any stability condition $\sigma$ in the same chamber; \item When $\sigma$ lies on a single wall in $\Stab(\schd)$, then there is a $\sigma$-semistable object that is unstable in one of the adjacent chambers, and semistable in the other adjacent chamber. \end{itemize} Suppose in addition that $v$ is primitive in the lattice $\Num(\schd)$, then a stability condition $\sigma$ lies on a wall with respect to $v$ if and only if there exists a strictly $\sigma$-semistable object of class $v$. \end{proposition}
+\begin{proposition}[{{\cite[Section 9]{Bri08} and \cite[Proposition 3.3]{BM11}}}] Given a primitive $v\in \Num(\schd)$, then there exists a locally finite set of walls (real codimension one submanifolds with boundary) in the complex manifold $\Stab(\schd)$, depending only on $v$, such that: \begin{itemize} \item The sets of $\sigma$-stable objects of class $v$ remain unchanged for any stability condition $\sigma$ in the same connected chamber; \item When $\sigma$ lies on a single wall in $\Stab(\schd)$, then there is a $\sigma$-semistable object that is unstable in one of the adjacent chambers, and semistable in the other adjacent chamber. \end{itemize} In particular, a stability condition $\sigma$ lies on a wall with respect to $v$ only if there exists a strictly $\sigma$-semistable object of class $v$. \end{proposition}

-In general, the classification of walls are not available but one always has the following two situations for a stability condition.
+In general, the classification of walls is not available but one always has the following two situations for a stability condition.

 \begin{definition} Let $v$ be a class in $\Num(\schd)$, a stability condition $\sigma$ on a triangulated category $\schd$ is called \defi{$v$-generic} when it is not contained in any wall with respect to $v$. \end{definition}